kbase/search_api2/README.md

 ### <url>/legacy

-A JSON RPC 1.1 API that mimics the legacy Java server, [found here](https://github.com/kbase/KBaseSearchEngin://github.com/kbase/KBaseSearchEngine).
+A JSON RPC 1.1 or 2.0 API that mimics the legacy Java server, [found here](https://github.com/kbase/KBaseSearchEngin://github.com/kbase/KBaseSearchEngine).
 Refer to the KBaseSearchEngine.spec KIDL file for the API.

+> Note: the legacy api return structure has actually diverged significantly, so the spec file is no longer a great reference.
+It may help to look at `src/validation/schemas/legacy` jsonschema definitions for now.
+Each method has a pair of schemas - one for input params, one for output result.
+I hope this suffices until there is proper documentation.

 ## Development